Last updated on January 3rd, 2020 at 10:54 am

-Then there’s the Pink Fabric Mat, something that is a must if you’re going to cut any fabric on the Cricut Maker.
-It also comes in a 12″ x 24″ size.
-You can learn more about the pink fabric mat here.
+Then there’s the Fabric Mat, something that is a must if you’re going to cut any fabric on the Cricut Maker.
+You can learn more about the pink fabric mat.
 As your fabric mat gets used more and more, getting yourself the Brayer and Broad-Tipped Tweezers will help you get more life out of your mat.
 You can work the fabric into the mat using the brayer and pick up your pieces using the tweezers — keeping your finger oils off the mat.
 The tweezers are also good for picking up stray threads on your mat.

-I while back I wrote an in-depth post about the Cricut Tool Set.
+A while back I wrote an in-depth post about the Cricut Tool Set.
 I won’t go into much detail here about the weeder, scraper, spatula, tweezers, scissors, and trimmer, except to say that all of these tools are so useful and if you’re going to get any accessories for your machine, I’d pick up an Essential Tool Set.
 I also love my XL scraper!
-You’ll also most likely want a scoring stylus — you can read more about how to use it here.
+You’ll also most likely want a scoring stylus — you can read more about how to use the scoring stylus here.